+${\it labelSelector}$

-$\operatorname{matchExpressions}$ is a list of label selector requirements.
+PostgresCluster.spec.dataSource.pgbackrest.affinity.podAffinity.requiredDuringSchedulingIgnoredDuringExecution[index].labelSelectorParent matchExpressions is a list of label selector requirements.
 The requirements are ANDed.

-$name spaces \ specifies \ which \ name spaces \ the \ label Selector \ applies \ to \ (matches \ against); \ null \ or \ empty \ list \ means \ "this \ pod's \ name space"$

-false

-Postgres Cluster. spec. data Source. pgbackrest. affinity. pod Affinity. required During Scheduling Ignored During Execution [index]. label Selector Parent

-A label query over a set of resources, in this case pods.

-Name

-Type

-Description
+- Description

-Required
+- Required

-matchExpressions
+- matchExpressions

-match Expressions is a list of label selector requirements.
+matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.

-false

-matchLabels

-map[string]string

-M matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpression whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed.

-false

-Postgres Cluster. spec. data Source. pgbackrest. affinity. pod Affinity. required During Scheduling Ignored During Execution [index]. label Selector. mediate the parent of the property of
+PostgresCluster.spec.dataSource.pgbackrest.affinity.podAffinity.requiredDuringSchedulingIgnoredDuringExecution[index].labelSelector.maternation and the selector.maternation and the selecto operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

 A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.

-Name

-Type

-Description

-Required

-key

-string

-key is the label key that the selector applies to.

-true

-operator

-string

-operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.

-true

-values

 values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists of DoesNotExist, the values array must be empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

-false

-$Postgres Cluster. spec. data Source. pgbackrest. affinity. pod Anti Affinity \\ Parent$
+$PostgresCluster.spec.dataSource.pgbackrest.affinity.podAntiAffinity \ \ Parent and a statement and a stateme$ preferredDuringSchedulingIgnoredDuringExecution

-Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other pod(s)).
+$Describes \ pod \ anti-affinity \ scheduling \ rules \ (e.g. \ avoid \ putting \ this \ pod \ in \ the \ same \ node, \ zone, \ etc. \ as \ some \ other \ pod(s)).$

-$\begin{array}{c} {\rm Description} \\ {\rm Required} \end{array}$ preferredDuringSchedulingIgnoredDuringExecution Object The scheduler will prefer to schedule pods to nodes that satisfy the anti-affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
-The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling anti-affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding "weight" to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred. requiredDuringSchedulingIgnoredDuringExecution Object
+The scheduler will prefer to schedule pods to nodes that satisfy the anti-affinity expressions specified by this field, but it may choose a node that violates one or more of the expressions.
+The node that is most preferred is the one with the greatest sum of weights, i.e. for each node that meets all of the scheduling requirements (resource request, requiredDuringScheduling anti-affinity expressions, etc.), compute a sum by iterating through the elements of this field and adding "weight" to the sum if the node has pods which matches the corresponding podAffinityTerm; the node(s) with the highest sum are the most preferred.